snl-dakota/dakota/docs/user/compiling/configure.rst

 This table lists the most common CMake options for enabling or disabling specific Dakota sub-packages.
-Note that Dakota builds may not be tolerance of turning off many of these packages, even if not marked required, as various combinations of enable/disables aren't routinely tested.
+Note that Dakota builds may fail when disabling many of these packages, even if not marked as required, because various combinations of enable/disables aren't routinely tested.

 .. csv-table:: Dakota Package Options